moritzwilksch/DataScienceEducation/FastAI/notes.md

 ## Test-Validation Set Calibration
 - idea from kaggle: create serveral models and make sure that the performance of all of them on the VALIDATION and TEST set is as close to each other as possible.
 Subsequently, you have a validation set that represents test data nicely.
+- validation set size: use min.
+22 samples per class (reason: t distribution approaches normal distribution)

+## Designing Data Products (Jeremy Howard)
+1. Defined Objective (What business goal do we want to achive?)
+2. Levers (What can we change?)
+3. Data (Which data can we collect?)ß
+4. Models (How do the Levers influence the objective) => do not only measure predictive performance (AUC, ACC, ...) but quantify business effect